The Struggle about the (mis)use of Accessible Restrooms

 “Educating the mind without educating the heart is no education at all.”

 Conclusion | You can make a difference

-I feel almost sorry for the need to mention that most of the time in my experience, when someone valid wrongly uses the disabled restrooms it is consciously and shamelessly.
+I feel almost sorry for the need to mention that most of the time in my experience when someone valid wrongly uses the disabled restrooms it happens consciously and shamelessly.
 Of course I’m not saying that shame, guilt or pity should be felt regarding a person with a disability.
 I really don’t!
-What I am saying though, is that apathy is harsh and surly difficult to deal with.
+What I am saying though, is that apathy is harsh and surely difficult to deal with.